 - 2 Tablespoons olive oil

-- 1 pound boneless chicken thighs (or breasts)
+- 1 pound boneless chicken breast (or thighs)

 - salt and pepper to taste

 - 1 bell pepper, chopped